petervdn/musictime/README.md

 ```
-// constructor accepts bars, beats, sixteenths
-const t1 = new MusicTime(0,0,0);            // 2nd bar, 3rd beat, 4th sixteends (since they are all 0-based)
+const t1 = new MusicTime(0,0,0);            // constructor accepts bars, beats, sixteenths (all 0-based)
-const t2 = MusicTime.fromString('1.2.3');   // same result, can be a lot cleaner with json-files that define a lot of timings as a string
+const t2 = MusicTime.fromString('1.2.3');   // parsing from a string can make data with a lot of timings much cleaner
 const t3 = MusicTime.fromTime(10, 120);     // creates an instance at 10s (at 120bpm)
 const t4 = t1.add(t2);                      // adds two times
-const s = t4.toTime(120); // 120bpm         // converts to seconds (at 120bpm)
+const s = t4.toTime(120);                   // converts to seconds (at 120bpm)

 ```